How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 - SWIFT receipt or wire transfer confirmation

-- Eight 2×2 passport photographs with white background
+- Eight 2×2 passport photographs with white background, taken within three months of submission

 Conditional:

-- NBI Clearance — required if you have been in the Philippines for 90 days or more prior to application
+- NBI Clearance — required if you have been in the Philippines for 90 days or more before application

 - Proof of pension (original, apostilled or authenticated) — required for pension-based categories